 Related: Note Investing 101 – Everything You Need to Know About Real Estate Mortgage Note Investing

 What Type of Mortgage Note to Buy in 2021

 If you are going to include notes as part of your monthly income strategy, there are a few things you should know.

 Broadly speaking, there are two types of notes; performing and non-performing.
 As an income investor, you should buy performing notes.
 A note is considered performing when the borrower is up to date on payments.
 A note is considered non-performing if the borrower is in default and no monthly payments are being made.

-Non performing notes can be very lucrative investments due to the discount on purchase price, but they take a lot of work to turn into a profit, and they are not really suitable if you are looking for monthly income from your investments.
+Non-performing notes can be very lucrative investments due to the discount on purchase price, but they take a lot of time, energy, knowledge and resources to turn into a profit.
+As such, non-performing notes are not really suitable if you are looking for immediate monthly income from your investments.

 Interest Only vs Amortized Notes

 Notes can be interest only, or amortized over a number of years.
-Monthly payments on an interest only note are 100% interest, and capital is paid back as a balloon payment at maturity of the loan.
+Monthly payments on an interest only note are 100% interest (profit), and capital is paid back as a balloon payment at maturity of the loan.

 The monthly payments you receive on amortized loans consist of both interest and a return of some capital.
 The ratio of interest to capital changes as time goes on.
 The important thing to note is that not all of your monthly income is profit.
 If you spend it all you will be left with nothing when the loan term ends.
 You will see a breakdown of monthly payments in the amortization schedule that comes with your note.